 The clock is ticking on Bernadine Fong’s sizable United Airlines flight credit, which she acquired during the pandemic.
 Around this time last year, she booked two business class tickets to Europe for a dream vacation.
 But that was before the coronavirus ruined everyone’s summer plans for 2020.

 With the pandemic entering year two, Fong worries her nearly $11,000 flight credit with United Airlines is in jeopardy.
 Now she wants to know what to do to make sure to make the most of it before it expires.
 (Last updated March 31, 2020) “United Airlines flight credit: How to make the most of it after the pandemic”

 Will ongoing fears about the coronavirus drive you to cancel your vacation plans in 2021?
 If you’re considering spending another year without travel, you aren’t alone.
 Throughout the pandemic, pleas for help from travelers who want to cancel cruises, flights, and hotels have inundated our helpline.

 These consumers all hope to override the written contract they have with these providers and get a full refund.

 But if you decide to cancel your vacation, can you get your money back?
-(Updated Aug 2)
+(Updated March 25, 2021)

 “Coronavirus fears: What you need to know about canceling your vacation”